Top tips for effective study, plus a free study timetable to print and keep

 After each completed study session, be sure to reward yourself.
 Watch your favourite show, call your friends, play a game, eat some gummi bears.
 Have a power nap!
 Whatever it is that will motivate you to get through the study session.

 Test yourself with flashcards, practice questions, or just the old close-the-book technique.
-Ask your parents or siblings to quiz you, and don’t stop until you can get through a full set of questions without a mistake (or sign in to Studiosity if there’s one thing you keep getting stuck on!).
+Ask your mates to quiz you, and don’t stop until you can get through a full set of questions without a mistake (or sign in to Studiosity if there’s one thing you'd like to chat through!).
 Then, it’s time for those gummi bears.